-The highest number of caribou recorded on transect surveys during 2001-2012 (Table 2) was recorded on 2 August 2005, when 994 caribou were found on the Colville delta (2.01 caribou/km2; Lawhead et al. 2006).
+The highest number of caribou recorded on Colville delta transect surveys during 2001-2013 was recorded on 2 August 2005, when 994 caribou were found in the Colville River Delta survey area (2.01 caribou/km2; Lawhead et al. 2006).
 Thus, it is important to have telemetry data available as well for describing caribou distribution and movements during the insect season.